 Location: City of Sejong, Republic of Korea

 The house is located on the outskirts of Sejong City, the new planned administrative capital of South Korea.
-The clients were avid gardeners and tree growers who wanted to maximize the yard area and have the house connect to the immediate landscape of the garden as well as to the majestic Gyeryong mountain range beyond, while still preserving the privacy of the house from the street and neighbors.
+The clients were avid gardeners and amateur arborists who wanted to maximize the inside/outside connections of the house.
+But having lived in high-rise apartment complexes most of their lives, they were highly concerned with maintaining privacy from the street and its neighbors.
+Therefore it was important for the house to open up to the landscape of the garden and the majestic Gyeryong mountain ranges beyond, while still shrouding the house from public view.